Single Stock Futures: A Traders' Dream!

 (7) Broad liquid markets make these ideal trading vehicles.

-If you like exchange traded funds, you'll love
+If you like exchange traded funds, you'll love single stock futures.

 What are your thoughts on this subject?
 Share them!